ApprenticeAI/frapy/docs/topics/feed-exports.rst

    :type params: dict

    :param spider: source spider of the feed items
-   :type spider: scrapy.Spider
+   :type spider: frapy.Spider

    .. caution:: The function should return a new dictionary, modifying
                 the received ``params`` in-place is deprecated.

-For example, to include the :attr:`name <scrapy.Spider.name>` of the source spider in the feed URI:
+For example, to include the :attr:`name <frapy.Spider.name>` of the source spider in the feed URI:

 #.
 Define the following function somewhere in your project: